Rehearsals (for a world we could live in)

 The Rehearsals programme will commission a series of artists whose work imagines new worlds or ways of living, from more equitable healthcare systems, to climate solidarity networks, to embodied forms of justice.
 This programme connects to research happening across Loughborough University, from the Health Humanities research group, to the Institute for Advanced Studies, to researchers in English, Sociology, Politics, Architecture and more.

 The first three commissions stemming from this programme are to artists Dani Admiss & Luiza Prado, Nat Raha and Helene Kazan.
-In partnership with the Institute of Advanced Studies, we are also hosting artist Cassie Thornton as a visiting fellow this November.
-The Rehearsals programme will launch with a series of events running from the 4th-15th November.
+In partnership with the Institute of Advanced Studies, we also hosted artist Cassie Thornton as a visiting fellow in November.
+The Rehearsals programme launched with a series of events running from the 4-15 November 2024.

 Artist Commissions: